 On iOS, this is used as a Shared Keychain ID.
 Note that apps must have the same signer (Team ID) to share Azure AD cache information directly.

 This option is unavailable if Use Microsoft Authenticator App is enabled.

 Add URLs to this list to use OAuth authentication for app requests to those URLs.
 For example, if the app requests a URL within the bluecedar.com domain and

 If the app requests a URL that isn't on this list, there is no effect—the app attempts to connect to the URL as usual.

 Format: You can use hostnames or IP addresses, as long as each entry starts with

 Optionally, you can add an in-app VPN to Intune-enabled apps.
 This service lets you designate an IKEv2 gateway with options for proxy servers and private certificates.
-To configure this secure microtunnel connectivity option, see the sub-step:
+To configure this with the Blue Cedar Connect step connectivity option for a gateway, see the step: